renkun-ken/rlist/README.md

 ## Installation

-You can install the lastest released version from [CRAN](http://cran.r-project.org/web/packages/rlist/) with
+You can install the latest released version from [CRAN](http://cran.r-project.org/web/packages/rlist/) with

 ```r
 install.packages("rlist")